jeshuamaxey/darts/README.md

 ## Local Setup

-Run `npm install` after pulling.
+Run the following commands to get up and running and if ever things break after pulling:

+`$ npm install`
+`$bower install`

 You'll need to symlink to a directory full of relevant data of the form:

 ````
 data
 ├── dummy.json
 ├── output.json
-├── symmetric
+├── heatmaps
 │   ├── sd-000.5.json
 │   ├── sd-001.0.json
  ~ ~ ~